APMMDEVS/AuroraCore/docs/examples/advanced-config.md

 // watcher.add_watch(path, callback, IN_ACCESS); // Avoid this
 ```

-These advanced examples demonstrate sophisticated usage patterns and optimization techniques for AMMF3-Core, enabling robust, high-performance logging and monitoring solutions in Android environments.
+These advanced examples demonstrate sophisticated usage patterns and optimization techniques for AuroraCore, enabling robust, high-performance logging and monitoring solutions in Android environments.